How to Landscape Around a Deck for a Backyard You'll Be Excited to Show Off

 When you're happy with the layout, cut a hole in the landscape fabric where you want each plant to go.
 Then dig a hole in the soil underneath and add each plant to its own hole.
 Fill in the gaps around the plants with the soil you dug from the hole.
 Once you've got the whole garden planted, water each plant thoroughly to help it settle in.

 8. Add a Layer of Mulch

-Once the hard work is done, all that’s left is enjoying the new view from your deck!
-With a little regular maintenance to keep your plants happy and your yardwork manageable, you'll be able to enjoy the results of this landscaping project for years to come.
+Once the hard work is done, all that's left is enjoying the new view from your deck!
+With a little regular maintenance to keep your plants healthy and your yardwork manageable, you'll be able to enjoy the results of this landscaping project for years to come.